 The SBRI programme is based on taking a two-phased development approach, projects start with initial feasibility and can then move on to more detailed product development.
 Phase 1 contracts for feasibility testing are valued at up to £100,000 and last for six months.
-Phase 2 contracts for prototype development are worth up to £1 million over two years.
-While the public sector has the right to license the resultant technology, its intellectual property (IP) remains with the company.
+Phase 2 contracts for prototype development are worth up to £1 million over 1 year.

-The Small Business Research Initiative (SBRI) Healthcare is an Academic Health Science Network (AHSN) led programme for NHS England, delivering the Innovation Health and Wealth agenda:
+The Small Business Research Initiative (SBRI) Healthcare is an NHS England & NHS Improvement programme managed by LGC Group and supported by the Academic Health Science Network (AHSN).
+Our aim is to help deliver the Innovation Health and Wealth agenda:

 - The initiative supports a programme of competitions inviting companies to come forward with their ideas and new technologies for known NHS challenges